 For best results, submit presentations to SlideShare regularly and consistently, using appropriate content marketing workflow software that helps manage and delegate it for you.

-Finally, don't forget to grab our free cheatsheet with a summary of all the essentials from this post so you have it to refer back to:
+Finally, take two secs to grab the free cheatsheet on using SlideShare for effective marketing so you have it to refer back to: